MicuEmerson/EHR-dApp/README.md

   </ul>

 ## Arhitecture
 The application constists of two main modules, the first one provides the user interface and the second one provides the Blockchain.
-This two main modules are connected by a third module which is a bridge between browser and Blockchain
+This two main modules are connected by a third module which is a bridge between browser and Blockchain.
 ![Screenshot](https://github.com/MicuEmerson/EHR-dApp/blob/master/arhitecture.png)